PeterMarshall29/book1/_sources/jupyternotebooks/firstprogram.md

 :label: exercisea2
 :class: dropdown
 `````
 This code is incorrect.
-Alter the code so that it runs without error and prints your name.
+Correct the mistakes in the syntax so that the code will run and print your name.
 ````{code-cell} cpp
 :tags: [remove-output]
 include "iostreams"